Select ASHST Page

-The Wound Care Program at Acuity Specialty Hospital is world class.
-Our wound care nurses and physicians hold multiple certificates which attest to their skill; however, it is their experience, creativity, and passion for patient care that truly sets Acuity apart.
+The Wound Care Program at Acuity Hospital of South Texas is world class.
+Our wound care nurses and physicians hold multiple certificates which attest to their skill; however, it is their experience, creativity, and passion for patient care that truly sets Acuity Hospital of South Texas apart.

 Our dynamic wound care team specializes in treating wounds of all types including pressure injuries, vascular wounds, diabetic wounds, surgical wounds, burns, fistulae, traumatic injuries, as well as continence and ostomy issues.
-Acuity utilizes the most effective advances in wound healing and ostomy technology.
+Acuity Hospital of South Texas utilizes the most effective advances in wound healing and ostomy technology.

 Treatments and modalities available as indicated to promote healing include but aren’t limited to:

 - Comprehensive pressure injury prevention program in place for all patients